davidawad/davidawad.github.io/src/content/blog/lessons-from-markets-on-decision-making.md

 Someone who never moves cities, never changes jobs, never starts a new project has a very low number of "at bats".
 Think about that optionality score — more options = more swings available.

 More swings implies more chances to compound on good outcomes.

+> Unfortunately you can't short a bad decision.
+The best you can do is take some risk you might have and transfer it (either with insurance or some asset like a prediction market) to hedge when you make a choice.
+You reduce your upside, but you hedge the downside.
+Buying insurance is the way most peopl do this without explicitly thinking in terms of risk.

 #### sizing